lazymaniac/weather.nvim/README.md

 ## Usage

-`wttr.nvim` starts a sheduler with periodic calls to `wttr.in`.
+`wttr.nvim` starts a scheduler with periodic calls to `wttr.in`.
 Response is extracted and saved in 'text' field.
-Use this filed in lualine or other place to display current weather.
+Use this fieled in lualine or other place you want to display current weather.

 ## Integration with [`lualine`](https://github.com/nvim-lualine/lualine.nvim)